lucasmarshall/foodtrucks/README.md

 My experience with this technology stack
 ----------------------------------------
+This application was written as a coding challenge.
+If you aren't evaluating this coding challenge, feel free to skip to the [Demo](#demo) section below.

 In the coding challenge instructions, it says to specify how familiar I am with the stack I chose.
 I describe a bit of the logic behind my choices in the [Technologies Used](#technologies-used) section below, but here's a concise description of my personal experience:

 * It's been a few years since I've done any serious Python web app coding, so I'm a bit rusty.
 * This is my first time using Flask.
-    * YEARS ago I used Zope, CherryPy, and Django as my frameworks of choice for Python web apps.
+    * YEARS ago I used [Zope](http://www.zope.org), [CherryPy](http://www.cherrypy.org/), and [Django](https://www.djangoproject.com/) as my frameworks of choice for Python web apps.
 * This is definitely not my first time using Redis - I've used it extensively with PHP code - but it is the first time using it in Python code.
 * I'm pretty familiar with backbone.js due to its use at StumbleUpon, but I was not a frontend